godotengine/godot-website/collections/_article/rendering-priorities-4-1.md

     At the same time, we will be integrating many of our effects (SSAO, SSR, Shadows, etc.) with TAA so that quality is automatically improved when TAA is enabled.
 To be clear, this will not impact the quality of these effects when TAA is disabled.
 We still intend for all effects to be usable without TAA.
 This will just enhance these effects when TAA is used.

-    **Assigned:** [I](https://github.com/clayjohn) will be working on this, but am happy to pass responsibility over to someone who is motivated and has the time to work on it sooner.
+    **Assigned:** [Clay](https://github.com/clayjohn) will be working on this, but can pass responsibility over to someone who is motivated and has the time to work on it sooner.